Chinese American names

 Anna grace, favor; a crossover favorite that echoes Chinese 安 (ān, "peace"), common across generations

-Arthur bear-king; a classic name carried across generations
+Arthur possibly Celtic artos "bear" with wiros "man" or rixs "king", the meaning unknown; a classic name carried across generations

 Bernard brave as a bear; an early-generation classic carried by many Chinese American men